acoustic-content-samples/sample-wp-wch-asset-palette/README.md

 - Use the WYSIWYG WordPress editor to insert IBM Watson Content Hub hosted pictures.

 ### Known limitations
-- Only for images for now
+- Only images
 - Iframe has a fixed size

 ### Possible future enhancements
-- Display list of tenants of the user and allow to switch tenants
+- Configure/Display list of tenants and allow to switch tenants
-- Enhance config page explaining how to retrieve the APIUrl
+- Use new JSON response 'paletteData' instead of combining the akamai url
 - Support also other asset types (e.g. if video is clicked, add a link)
 - Support also content (if label "text" insert a quote)
 - Add "test connection" on config page